-Non-Singing Voice: Averted by Barbara Bain in "Illusion," Lesley Ann Warren (who had musical experience before [and after] her stint on the series) in "Flip Side," Greg Morris in "Blues" and Lynda Day George in "Trapped."
+Non-Singing Voice: Averted by Barbara Bain in "Illusion" (the three songs she sings here were written for the show, and can be heard on La-La Land's multi-disc set that came out in 2015), Lesley Ann Warren (who had musical experience before [and after] her stint on the series) in "Flip Side," Greg Morris in "Blues" and Lynda Day George in "Trapped."
 And by Lynn Kellogg, an actual professional singer, in "The Martyr."

 Possibly also Terry Markwell as the 1988 revival's Casey Randall whose character is killed off after only a dozen episodes.

 Real-Life Relative: In the revival, Barney Collier's son Grant was played by Greg Morris's son Phil.
 Greg reprised his role as Barney in three episodes of the revival ("The Condemned" and "The Golden Serpent" parts 1 and 2).

 Recycled Script: Done out of necessity in the revival series due to a writers' strike, but it was resolved early enough that only a handful of episodes ("The Killer," "The Legacy," "The Condemned" and "The System") were outright recycled from the original show.

 Similarly Named Works: Both the original and the revival have an episode called "Submarine" - but unlike the episodes listed in Recycled Script above, the revival's "Submarine" is not a remake.